-In registries, each undiagnosed patient should be described by its phenotype, using HPO.
+Recommendation #3: In registries, each undiagnosed patient should be described by its phenotype, using HPO.
 When available, the genotype should be associated to help future diagnosis, using HGVS.
-Additional phenotypic descriptors could be used (for instance ICD; SNOMED...) as well as genetics descriptors (HGNC genes...).
+Additional phenotypic descriptors could be used (for instance ICD, SNOMED, Orphanet categories...) as well as genetics descriptors (using a system generally recommended to describe genetic or genomic anomalies).